 Lise Wolff, Registered Herbalist, AHG

-> Lise Wolff has studied herbalism for twenty-eight years, with herbalists from Susun Weed to Matthew Wood with whom she apprenticed in 1995.
+Lise Wolff has studied herbalism for twenty-nine years, with herbalists from Susun Weed to Matthew Wood with whom she apprenticed in 1995.
 She is a professional member of The American Herbalist Guild and received her MSc in Scotland.
 An active practitioner, Lise supplies her apothecary primarily with herbs she gathers and prepares.
 She maintains a private practice in South Minneapolis and is available for private consultations.
-For the past seventen years she has taught beginning and advanced herb classes in the Midwest based on actual case histories.
+For the past eighteen years she has taught beginning and advanced herb classes in the Midwest based on actual case histories.
 Lise’s primary focus is on the most prolific plants available commonly called weeds, that insistently volunteer their nutrition and healing powers everywhere we walk.

 In 2010 and 2011 Lise taught at the University of Minnesota Center for Spirituality and Healing as a part of the School of Nursing curriculum for the Doctor of Nursing Practice.
 Fall 2010 Lise was appointed to the academic faculty of St. Katherine University.
 As adjunct professor, she teaches the Herbology course for the Master of Arts in Holistic Health Studies.
 Beyond herbalism, her other great loves include her husband and her son Nick.